Fisker Automotive founder quits over "major disagreements"

 DETROIT (Reuters) - The founder and executive chairman of Fisker Automotive Inc resigned from the cash-strapped “green car” startup on Wednesday, saying he was at odds with the automaker’s top executives over business strategy.

-Henrik Fisker announced his abrupt departure from the maker of the Karma plug-in hybrid in an email.
-He declined to describe the nature of the disagreements that prompted him to leave the company, which he founded with Barny Koehler in 2007.

-“The main reasons for his resignation are several major disagreements that Henrik Fisker has with the Fisker Automotive executive management on the business strategy,” the email said.

-The surprise exit comes at a sensitive time for the U.S. automaker, which has not produced a car since last July and is looking for a financial backer to buy a stake and help build its second model, the Atlantic plug-in hybrid.
+Henrik Fisker’s abrupt exit comes at a sensitive time for the company, which has not produced a car since last July and is looking for a financial backer to buy a stake and help build its second model, the Atlantic plug-in hybrid.

+“The main reasons for his resignation are several major disagreements that Henrik Fisker has with the Fisker Automotive executive management on the business strategy,” according to an email from Henrik Fisker announcing his departure.

+He declined to describe the nature of the disagreements that prompted him to leave the company, which he founded with Barny Koehler in 2007 shortly before a deep recession in the United States undercut consumer demand for vehicles.

 “The company has a strong and experienced management team and its strategy has not changed,” the company said in a statement.
 “Mr. Fisker’s departure is not expected to impact the company’s pursuit of strategic partnerships and financing.”

-Finding a partner would lend the company credibility after last year’s rocky and delayed introduction of the Karma, which starts at $103,000.
-A number of quality issues, including a recall of batteries made by A123 Systems Inc and a scathing review by Consumer Reports last year, hurt the Karma launch.
+Finding a partner would lend the company credibility after the rocky and delayed introduction of its flagship plug-in hybrid sports car, the Karma, which starts at $103,000.

-Delays in bringing the Karma to market last year prompted the U.S. Department of Energy to bar Fisker from drawing down the rest of its $529 million federal loan.
+The delay in bringing the Karma to market prompted the U.S. Department of Energy to bar the company from drawing down the rest of its $529 million federal loan.

+The resulting cash crunch made it tough for the company to meet what Chief Executive Tony Posawatz described as an “overly ambitious and aggressive” business plan.

+“He started something with a great idea but it just hasn’t been able to get to that next level,” AutoPacific analyst Dave Sullivan said, of Henrik Fisker.

 Fisker’s exit is the most high-profile departure from the automaker, which has seen considerable turnover among its top ranks for more than a year.